-The Papio-Missouri River Natural Resources District will open all river access sites to the Elkhorn River for the season on April 1st.
+The Papio NRD will open all access sites to the Elkhorn River for the season at 9:00 a.m. on Friday, March 31, due to April 1 (the usual opening date) falling on the weekend.

 The Elkhorn River access sites include: